Children need adult supervision around traffic until they are at least 10 because they are not equipped physically or developmentally to stay safe.

 Young children’s brains are still developing so they may not be able to fully understand the dangers of roads.
 They will not be able to work out where sounds are coming from and can’t judge speed.

-As they grow older, it’s best not just to teach them the rules.
-You need to teach them in real life situations.
+As they grow older, it’s not enough to teach them the rules, you need to teach them in real life situations.

 Childcare centres and preschools will usually reinforce road safety.
 It’s a good idea to make sure you use the same messages they hear at school.